Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics

 Table \ref{table:csd_fh} presents the CD test of \cite{PesaranCD2015} for all the variables in the above model.
 The test rejects at the $1$\% level for all, showing evidence of cross-section dependence.
 The $ER$ and $GR$ statistics from \cite{AhnHorenstein2013} are employed to detect the number of factors in each variable.
 The two ratios agree that there are two unobserved factors driving investment and one factor driving trade openness.
 However, when it comes to savings, the $ER$ statistic finds one factor while the $GR$ statistic finds $5$ factors.
 The interaction term however still has one factor according to both ratios, hence we would think that the $ER$ statistic's results on the factors in savings are more reliable.
 Having two factors in the dependent variable and one in the independent would also mean that the rank condition of the CCE estimators is satisfied.

 Table \ref{table:fh_main} presents the estimation results for the model \eqref{app:mod}.
-Once more, the signs are consistent for all estimators with the slopes of $S_{i,t}$ and $O_{i,t}$ being positive and the slope of $S_{i,t} O_{i,t}$ being negative.
-These are in line with \cite{feldsteinhorioka1980} and the subsequent literature.
+The signs are consistent across estimators and in line with \cite{feldsteinhorioka1980} and the subsequent literature.
+For all estimators with the slopes of $S_{i,t}$ and $O_{i,t}$ are positive and the slope of $S_{i,t} O_{i,t}$ is negative.

-Observing the estimated values of the savings rate (the savings coefficient), they range from $0.155$ for the $ILS(10)$ estimator which allows for NSTW but is inefficient, up to $0.437$ for the TSGF-M. These values are much lower than the $0.89$ found in \cite{feldsteinhorioka1980} and $0.6$ from \cite{obstfeldrogoff2000}.
+Observing the estimated values of the savings rate (the savings coefficient), we once more observe a wide range, from $0.155$ for the $ILS(10)$ estimator, which allows for NSTW, but is inefficient, up to $0.437$ for the TSGF-KT.
+These values are much lower than the $0.89$ found in \cite{feldsteinhorioka1980} and $0.6$ from \cite{obstfeldrogoff2000}.
 However, they are in line with \cite{wacziargvamvakidis1998} who estimate it at $0.423$ for a sample of $103$ countries between $1970$ and $1993$, and close to $0.477$ of \cite{lusu2023}, based on an unbalanced sample of $135$ countries observed from $1975$ to $2017$.